SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Experiments

 \subsection{Evaluations}

-\textbf{Quantitative Results.} We evaluate our T2I model against standard baselines on DPG-Bench~\cite{hu2024ella-dpg-bench}, GenEval~\cite{ghosh2024geneval}, and T2I-CompBench~\cite{huang2025t2icompbench++} to assess key T2I generation attributes.
+\textbf{Quantitative Results.} We evaluate our full-step models against standard baselines on DPG-Bench~\cite{hu2024ella-dpg-bench}, GenEval~\cite{ghosh2024geneval}, and T2I-CompBench~\cite{huang2025t2icompbench++} to assess key generation attributes.
 Following~\cite{hu2024snapgen}, we also report CLIP-Score~\cite{radford2021learning} on a subset of MS-COCO~\cite{lin2014microsoft}.
-Results for the tiny ($0.3$B), small ($0.4$B), and full ($1.6$B) variants of our elastic model are shown in \cref{tab:quantitative_benchmarks}, with main findings summarized below. \begin{itemize} \item Our models achieve competitive or superior performance across all major benchmarks—including DPG, GenEval, T2I-CompBench, and CLIP—compared to much larger models such as Flux.1-dev~\cite{blackforestlabs2024flux} and SD3.5-Large~\cite{sd3.5}. \item The small variant (0.4B) surpasses models up to 20$\times$ larger while retaining on-device efficiency comparable to SnapGen, and the tiny variant (0.3B) achieves the highest throughput among all evaluated models. \item The elastic design enables a smooth trade-off between visual quality and computational cost, achieving a strong balance of fidelity, scalability, and on-device efficiency. \end{itemize}
+Results for the tiny ($0.3$B), small ($0.4$B), and full ($1.6$B) variants of our elastic model, together with several representative prior models, are shown in \cref{tab:quantitative_benchmarks}, with main findings summarized below:

+\begin{itemize} \item Across all benchmarks, our models demonstrate strong performance at multiple scales.
+The full 1.6B variant achieves results comparable to large server-side models such as Flux.1-dev~\cite{blackforestlabs2024flux} and SD3.5-Large~\cite{sd3.5}, while the on-device 0.4B small variant remains highly competitive despite notably reduced size. \item The small variant (0.4B) surpasses models up to 8B parameters (20$\times$) on multiple benchmarks while retaining on-device efficiency comparable to SnapGen, and the tiny variant (0.3B) achieves the highest throughput. \item The elastic design enables a controllable quality–efficiency trade-off within a single unified model, allowing different width configurations to adapt to diverse hardware constraints without retraining. \end{itemize}

-\textbf{Qualitative Results.} To visually assess image–text alignment and overall aesthetics, we compare images generated by different T2I models in \cref{fig:teaser}.
-We observe that many existing models tend to produce overly stylized or less realistic images, and often fail to capture the full prompt and omit important visual elements.
+\textbf{Qualitative Results.} To visually assess image–text alignment and overall aesthetics, we compare images generated by different models in \cref{fig:teaser}.
+Despite their compact size, our models—benefiting from knowledge distillation—remain robust in following prompts and capturing complex concepts.
+In contrast, many existing models often produce overly stylized or less realistic images, failing to fully reflect the prompt and occasionally omitting important visual elements.
+We include more comparisons in the supplementary material. \\